aljohnson-soc/aljohnson-soc.github.io/_pages/teaching.md

 ## Research on teaching and learning

-One line of my research trajectory builds from my pedagogy, which centers equitable, evidence-based teaching practices.
+One line of my research builds from my pedagogy, which centers equitable, evidence-based teaching practices.
 In work published in *Teaching Sociology*, graduate student co-author Rebecca Gleit and I outline strategies to improve the integration of statistical software into introductory statistics courses to better prepare sociology students to be responsible citizens in a data-centered society.
 The Stata workshop linked above is the foundation of this paper.
 - [Johnson, Amy L. and Rebecca Gleit.
 2022.
 “Teaching for a Data-Driven Future: Intentionally Building Foundational Computing Skills.”
 Teaching Sociology.
 50(1):49-61.](https://doi.org/10.1177/0092055X211033632)

 ## Student testimonials